Pix4D/concourse-pool-boy/README.md

           POOLS: POOL_1:STALE_TIMEOUT_1,POOL_2:STALE_TIMEOUT_2
 ```

+## Caveats

+Note that if the following events happen in this timed sequence, a pipeline failure will happen:

+1. A job acquires lock `lock-1`.
+2. Time passes by, the Pool Boy detects `lock-1` as stale and brings it back to the available pool.
+3. The job of step 1 finishes running and attempts to release `lock-1`.
+The pool resource will fail (because the lock disappeared on git, moved by the Pool Boy) and the associated pipeline will fail!

+So think twice before deciding the timeout values!

 ## Testing

 The script works out-of-the box on macOS and Linux.
 You can optionally run it from a Docker container.